jvican/jvican.github.io/content/post/from-45s-to-1s.md

 is popular for automatic type derivation, so when the implicit search needs an instance that doesn't exist in the scope, macros materialize it.

-The compilation of `frontend` requires type derivation via `case-app`, which depends on Shapeless. `case-app` derives a `caseapp.core.Parser` for a GADT defining the commands and parameters that your command line interface accepts.
+The compilation of `frontend` does automatic type derivation via `case-app`, which depends on Shapeless. `case-app` derives a `caseapp.core.Parser` for a GADT defining the commands and parameters that your command line interface accepts.
 This derivation relies on the `Lazy`, `Strict`, `Tagged` and `LabelledGeneric` macros, as well as other foundation blocks like `Coproduct` and `HList`.